-At the meeting on 25th April, the Rector, the Revd Dr Graham Southgate read this statement.
+At the annual church meeting on 25th April, the Rector, the Revd Dr Graham Southgate read this statement.

 As some of you already know, Richard Wren has recently decided that the time is right for him to withdraw from the monthly service rota and – ultimately – to allow his Permission to Officiate to lapse.

 Richard was ordained deacon in 1990, and was priested here at Saint John the Baptist in 1991.
 Those of you who were there almost 27 years ago may remember the flouting of the Earl Marshal’s Warrant, when the Royal Navy’s Church Pennant was flown from the church tower!

 Richard was just beginning to spread his clerical wings when I arrived as a newly ordained deacon in 1993, as he took on particular pastoral responsibilities for Ansty – as well as offering friendship and support to me until I moved on in 1997 . . . only to be given the responsibility for showing me around the Nadder Valley when I was being interviewed seven years ago!